How to Speed Up Manual Testing Without Compromising Quality

 Parallel testing can significantly reduce the amount of time spent on manual testing.
 Especially when testing across devices, browsers, and platforms.

-• Concurrent Test Execution: Utilize tools or systems that allow simultaneous execution of manual tests across various environments.
+• Concurrent Test Execution: Use tools or frameworks that allow you to run manual tests concurrently in Different environments.
 This can be helpful if you have test environments set up for different operating systems or browsers.

 Use of Checklists